NUDelta/nu-cserg/schedule.markdown

     * Leo Porter, Cynthia Bailey Lee, and Beth Simon.
 2013.
 Halving fail rates using peer instruction: a study of four computer science courses.
 In _Proceeding of the 44th ACM technical symposium on Computer science education (SIGCSE '13)_.
 Association for Computing Machinery, New York, NY, USA, 177–182. <https://doi.org/10.1145/2445196.2445250>
 * Week 5 (Mar 10): No meeting for CS PhD Visit Weekend
 * Week 6 (Mar 17):
     * Allan Fisher and Jane Margolis.
 2002.
-Unlocking the clubhouse: the Carnegie Mellon experience.
-SIGCSE Bull.
-34, 2 (June 2002), 79–83.
+Unlocking the clubhouse: the Carnegie Mellon experience. _SIGCSE Bull.
+34, 2 (June 2002)_, 79–83.
 DOI:<https://doi.org/10.1145/543812.543836>
     * _Optional:_ Mark Guzdial and Allison Elliott Tew.
 2006.
 Imagineering inauthentic legitimate peripheral participation: an instructional design approach for motivating computing education.
-In Proceedings of the second international workshop on Computing education research (ICER ’06), Association for Computing Machinery, New York, NY, USA, 51–58.
+In _Proceedings of the second international workshop on Computing education research (ICER ’06)_, Association for Computing Machinery, New York, NY, USA, 51–58.
 DOI:<https://doi.org/10.1145/1151588.1151597>
     * _Optional:_ A. Forte and M. Guzdial.
 2004.
 Computers for communication, not calculation: media as a motivation and context for learning.
-In 37th Annual Hawaii International Conference on System Sciences, 2004.
-Proceedings of the, IEEE, Big Island, HI, USA, 10 pp. DOI:<https://doi.org/10.1109/HICSS.2004.1265259>
+In 37th Annual Hawaii International Conference on System Sciences, 2004. _Proceedings of the, IEEE_, Big Island, HI, USA, 10 pp. DOI:<https://doi.org/10.1109/HICSS.2004.1265259>

 If you are interested in leading a discussion on one of these papers, please reach out to the organizers.